-Colm Mangan (OPW) speaking with Kilkenny County Council Staff best practice to maximise the benefits for biodiversity.
+An internal training workshop was undertaken by Kilkenny County Council staff, attendees included engineers, technicians and General Service Supervisors and focused on maintenance, hedgerow maintenance and grass cutting.
+The workshop outlined best practice to maximise the benefits for biodiversity.
 A second workshop was specifically for General Service Supervisors, to focus on practical matters, potential barriers were discussed and to attain a better understanding of their methods of operation.
 This workshop concluded with a visit to Kilkenny Castle Park.
 A tour was provided by the OPW gardening staff and a talk about the change in management practices in order to improve biodiversity in recent years and the impact it has on work practices.